Why do I include bees as part of my wedding photography brand?

 Frequently Asked Questions About Me, the Bees, and the Honey

 Q: Do you really keep bees?
 Absolutely!
-I've been a beekeeper for over 8 years.
+I've been a beekeeper for over 9 years.
 It's more than a hobby, it's a grounding practice that keeps me connected to the land, the seasons, and the magic of slow care.
 Bees have so much to teach us, and I am always learning.
+I am also on the board of the Boulder County Beekeepers Association.

 Q: Where does a portion of my wedding photography package actually go?
 I am a member of the Boulder County Beekeepers Association as well as the Pollinator Protectors of Colorado.
 Contributions from your wedding package go directly to these nonprofit organizations that are working to support pollinators on a state, national, and international scale.